mojomojo1/bootkon/TUTORIAL.md

 <walkthrough-tutorial-duration duration="30"></walkthrough-tutorial-duration>
 <walkthrough-tutorial-difficulty difficulty="1"></walkthrough-tutorial-difficulty>

-In this lab grant permissions and set up a default VPC network as a preparatory step.
+In this lab you will grant permissions and set up a default VPC network as a preparatory step.

 ### **Choice of GCP Product and Service Location**